 Suppose someone offered as an article of faith, "All vegetables can cure."
 Suppose, in addition, that our proselytizer insisted that unless a person professed this faith in the capacity of vegetables to cure, that person didn't belong in any hospital, pharmacy, restaurant, farm or whatever place vegetables are handled.

-Clearly, it would occur to anyone with the wits to fog a mirror that we would want to know which vegetables, under what conditions, could cure what illnesses.
+Clearly, it would occur to anyone with wits enough to fog a mirror that we would want to know which vegetables, under what conditions, could cure what illnesses.
 Not only that, we would want to know what evidence was there to support such claims.
 We would not be surprised if -- indeed, we would expect -- to discover that some vegetables, prepared in some ways, do not cure any known disease.

 But even more suspicious is the way the issue has been presented.
 Why in such vague terms, "all vegetables," "can," with no circumstances mentioned and "cure" without saying what is to be cured?
 And why would someone need "unshakeable belief" as a condition for employment?
 Isn't practical knowledge acquired through experience, rather than being absorbed unshakably in advance as an article of faith?

 Let's do the drill we would use with vegetables: Which children do we mean, in what conditions, under what circumstances?
 What can they learn, to what degree, in how much time?
 Suppose we could establish that 99.9% of children could learn something, somewhere, somehow, after some period of instruction.
 This would still be far from encouraging to parents, and, especially, to educators who must teach those very specific children assigned to them, in the classroom to which they are assigned, in the time allotted, the specific, complex subject matter imposed by the school.

 Not a few people seem to believe that in order to improve American public schools, prospective teachers must be first indoctrinated with the opinion that all children can learn.
 I humbly offer some counter-suggestions: